What Happens If You Hurt Someone in a DUI?

 Aggravated Vehicular Assault is typically a felony of the third degree.
 The potential penalties for a third-degree felony in Ohio include a prison term ranging from one to five years and a fine of up to $10,000.
 Additionally, the offender’s driver’s license is suspended for a significant period, possibly for several years.

-Beyond the criminal penalties imposed by the state, a person injured in a DUI incident can also pursue a civil lawsuit against the intoxicated driver.
-In a civil case, the injured party can seek compensation for their pain and suffering, medical expenses, lost wages, and other financial damages resulting from the driver’s negligence.
-A conviction for Aggravated Vehicular Assault or Homicide can be strong evidence of negligence in a civil lawsuit.
+Beyond the criminal penalties imposed by the State, a person injured in a OVI incident can also pursue a civil lawsuit against the intoxicated driver.
+In a civil case, the injured party can seek compensation for their pain and suffering, medical expenses, lost wages, and other financial damages.

-So, if you’re wondering what happens if you hurt someone in a DUI, the answer is that it can be an overwhelming and life-altering experience.
-The legal process is complex, and the stakes are incredibly high.
-Consequently, it is critical to seek the assistance of an experienced DUI lawyer in Columbus as soon as possible.
+If you’re wondering what happens if you hurt someone in an OVI related incident, it can be an overwhelming and life-altering experience.
+The legal process is complex and the stakes are incredibly high.
+Consequently, it is critical to seek the assistance of an experienced DUI lawyer in Columbus in Columbus as soon as possible.
 A skilled attorney can help navigate the legal system, protect your rights, and explore all possible defenses.

-• The attorney and their team will conduct a thorough investigation of the incident, examining police reports, witness statements, and any physical evidence.
+• Conduct a thorough investigation of the incident, examining police reports, witness statements, and any physical evidence.

-• They will assess the legality of the traffic stop and the administration of any field sobriety tests or chemical tests.
+• Assess the legality of the traffic stop and the administration of any field sobriety tests or chemical tests.

-• They will identify any potential violations of your legal rights.
+• Identify any potential violations of your legal rights.

-• Then, the attorney will develop a strategic defense tailored to the specific circumstances of your case.
+• Develop a strategic defense tailored to the specific circumstances of your case.

-• They will negotiate with the prosecution about the possibility of reducing the charges or penalties.
+• Negotiate with the prosecution about the possibility of reducing the charges or penalties.

-• Finally, they will represent you aggressively at trial if necessary.
+• Competently represent you at trial if necessary.

-Charged With a DUI That Caused Injuries?
-Get Guidance From a DUI Lawyer in Columbus.
+Charged With an OVI That Caused Injuries?
+Get Guidance From a DUI/OVI Lawyer in Columbus.

-DUI is a serious charge, regardless of the surrounding circumstances.
-However, if the incident involves harm to another party, it is imperative to have legal guidance.
+A simple OVI is a serious charge regardless of the surrounding circumstances.
+If the incident involves physical harm to another party, it is imperative to have legal guidance.

-Colin Maher can help you understand the charges against you, explain your legal options, and support you in court.
+Attorney Colin Maher can help you understand the charges against you, explain your legal options, and defend you in court.
 Contact Colin at (614) 205-2208 or connect with him online.

 Awards and Certifications